Coronavirus information for student accommodation

 Information for students living in our residences on what you need to do if and when your living circle needs to self-isolate.

-Bristol is currently in national lockdown.
+Coronavirus restrictions remain in place.
 To find out what this means for you and the rules you must follow please visit the government advice pages.

 This year we have introduced living circles to help keep you safe during the coronavirus pandemic.